klaytn/kips/KIPs/kip-71.md

 When a consensus node creates a block, if the `gas_used` of the parent block exceeds `gas_target`, `base_fee_per_gas` would go up.
 On the other hand, if the `gas_used` is lower than `gas_target`, the `base_fee_per_gas` would be reduced.
 This process would be repeated until the `base_fee_per_gas` doesn’t exceed `lower_bound` or `upper_bound`.
 The block proposer would receive a part of the fee of transactions included in the block, and the rest would be burned.

+The below shows pseudo code of this proposal.
 _Note: // is integer division, round down._

 ```python